Call us 0333 370 4333

 Comprehensive Guidance on HMRC Contractual Disclosure Facility

-HMRC uses the Contractual Disclosure Facility (CDF) when it suspects that an individual or corporate entity is involved in activities causing significant tax losses.
+HMRC uses the Contract Disclosure Facility (CDF) when it suspects that an individual or corporate entity is involved in activities causing significant tax losses.
 The CDF provides an opportunity to disclose any tax fraud you may have committed to HMRC.

 The Fraud Investigation Service (FIS) at HMRC carries out civil investigations in cases where they suspect fraud using The Code of Practice 9 (COP9).